 Informal Loan Tracking

 The FamZoo IOU accounts can help teach your child how to make a spending plan.
 The next step is making sure they can practice what they learn.
-FamZoo has its own prepaid debit cards.
+FamZoo has its own prepaid debit cards for kids.

 Once again, the first four FamZoo prepaid cards are free.
 You only pay a $2 one-time fee for each extra card you order starting with the fifth card.